-- Only certain specific types of failures are permitted to be corrected.
+- Only certain specific types of failures can be corrected.

-- Correction can only be made using the methods spelled out by the DOL in the program.
+- Correction must follow one of the methods spelled out by the DOL in the program.

 - All corrections must be submitted to the DOL for approval.
 There is no self-correction.